-Norfolk, VA – On Friday, NATO’s Allied Command Transformation hosted an international seminar to present NATO’s progress on protecting civilians, in line with a policy first announced at the 2016 Warsaw Summit.
+Norfolk, VA – On Friday, NATO’s Allied Command Transformation hosted a training event to present NATO’s progress on protecting civilians, in line with a policy first announced at the 2016 Warsaw Summit.

 The policy provides a definitive understanding of what Protection of Civilians means for NATO.
 The concept recognises the complexities of modern warfare and the holistic nature of protecting civilians in both natural and man-made crises situations.
 Protecting civilians necessitates understanding the human environment, mitigating harm, facilitating access to basic needs and contributing to a safe a secure environment.